-- 13. After crossing, crews should continue to a point beyond the start. - 14.
-Crews are responsible for being in the start marshalling area at least FIVE minutes before their scheduled race time and ready to be on the start TWO minutes before their race time.
+- 15. Crews are responsible for being in the start marshalling area at least FIVE minutes before their scheduled race time and ready to be on the start TWO minutes before their race time.
 Crews late on the start may be given an official warning.
 Crews should follow instructions from the Start Marshals, pair up with their opposition, and line up, in race order, with bows facing upstream (in the direction of racing) just downstream of the start.
 Competitors should note that it is an aligned free start.
 The lower numbered crew will take the Theatre station and will be in front on the stagger.
-The Start-is staggered but the Finish is straight.-A bell will be rung at the finish of each race. - 15.
-Umpire stations on the bank will be clearly marked and crews must comply with Umpires instructions during races or face disqualification. - 16.
+The Start-is staggered but the Finish is straight.-A bell will be rung at the finish of each race. - 16.
+Umpire stations on the bank will be clearly marked and crews must comply with Umpires instructions during races or face disqualification. - 17.
 Recreation Ground.
-Please note, to avoid an accident in a busy park, cycling2 is not allowed at the regatta.
+Please note, to avoid an accident in a busy park, cycling1 is not allowed at the regatta.
 Competitors and supporters are asked to dispose of litter responsibly.
-Litter bins are emptied regularly during the day by Park staff. - 17.
+Litter bins are emptied regularly during the day by Park staff. - 18.
 Accidents.
 In order that the regatta organisers are aware of any accidents and can coordinate effective responses, please report any incidents on or off the water to Regatta Control.
 FIRST AID facilities are located by Regatta Control.
-Should you require assistance at any point please attract the attention of the nearest Marshal, Umpire or Safety Boat Crew. - 18.
+Should you require assistance at any point please attract the attention of the nearest Marshal, Umpire or Safety Boat Crew. - 19.
 First Aid/ Doctor.
-First Aid facilities are available at St Johns located on the recreation ground alongside the trailer parking area.
-The Event Medical Officer who can be contacted via Regatta Control. - 19.
+First Aid facilities are available by contacting a member of the club.
+The Event Medical Officer who can be contacted via Regatta Control. - 20.
 Other.
 Food and drink will be available.
 Toilets are available in the clubhouse which is only open to competitors in kit and club members due to safeguarding requirements.
-Public toilets are very close by. - 20.
+Public toilets are very close by. - 21.
 Welfare/ Safeguarding.
 The Regatta Welfare Advisor can be contacted through Regatta Control.